Python Syntax

 c = '934'

-Note that while the variable c is made up of numbers, it is still a string because of the quotation marks.
-Because of this, it cannot be used in mathematical operations until it is converted to a numeric type.
+Note that while the variable c appears to be made up of numbers, it is still a string because of the quotation marks.
+Because of this, it is treated as purely text and does not contain any numerical or mathematical data.
+Therefore, it cannot be used in mathematical operations until it is converted to a numeric type.

 List